 I have been a fan of Paizo and Pathfinder since Wizards of the Coast released 4th Edition D&D and I found it was not the game for me.
 I went looking for alternatives and I found Paizo still releasing OGL products.
 I have been involved with Pathfinder Society since 2010 as a player and event organizer at my friendly local game store.
 In mid-2014 I became become a Venture Lieutenant for the Denver area.
 In January 2016 I became the Venture Captain for Denver.
 In May 2016 I GMed my 150th table and became a 5 Star GM for Pathfinder Society.

 Around January 2015 I was fortunate enough to make the Top 16 in Paizo’s RPG Superstar 2015 contest.
 Participating in that contest was a great learning experience and has spurred my interest in roleplaying game design.
-In February 2017 I resigned as Venture Captain in order to concentrate on Rusted Iron Games.
+I have been publishing RPG content under the Open Game License since April 2015.

 Rusted Iron Games Products would not be what they are without the efforts of our regular contributors.
 Freelance artists, writers and game designers who have worked on multiple projects for us.